Gchouchou/pentago-twist/README.md

 # pentago_twist AI

 This is a project for comp 424 in Winter 2021.
-The goal was to design an AI to play pentago Swap.
+The goal was to design an AI to play pentago Twist.

 ## The Game